yungshenglu/Dcard-Reader/README.md

 - Using **Intersection Observer API** to implement "Lazy Loading"
    - You can see the detail of the implementation [here](./src/views/Home/Home.tsx)
-- The main concept is that we need to *obserse the last item in the list whether is intersect with viewort*
+- The main concept is that we need to *observe the last item in the list whether is intersect with viewport*
    - When the last item is intersect with view port, we fetch new post's list after it
    - Register the DOM of the last post with **Intersection Observer** each time after fetching the list
-   - Use `useCallback` to setup the callback function when the taget DOM intersects with the viewport and start observing the target
+   - Use `useCallback` to setup the callback function when the target DOM intersects with the viewport and start observing the target

 ---
 ## APIs